straz/artificialtrust/about.md

 ## About the author

-Steve Strassmann is currently Sr. Architect at Kyruus, a data company improving patient access to healthcare.
-His advisory roles include Healthcare Financial, Inc., the Harvard iLab, and the Technology and Public Purpose Project at the Harvard Kennedy School.
+Steve Strassmann is currently a software engineer at Benchling, a data platform for biotech research.

-Steve was a founder of two venture-backed startups, and has held senior engineering roles at Apple, Orange/France Telecom, and VMware, leading commercial projects at the forefront of mobile and cloud computing.
+Steve was a founder of two venture-backed startups, and has held senior engineering roles at Kyruus, Apple, Orange/France Telecom, and VMware, leading commercial projects at the forefront of mobile and cloud computing.
 He was CTO of Flipkey, a subsidiary of TripAdvisor.

 He served as CTO of the Commonwealth of Massachusetts, leading bipartisan efforts to digitally transform state government.

-Before joining Kyruus, he was Entrepreneur in Residence at the Dept. of Biomedical Informatics at Harvard Medical School, and a visiting scientist in the Dept. of Genetics and the Wyss Institute.
+Steve was Entrepreneur in Residence at the Dept. of Biomedical Informatics at Harvard Medical School, and a visiting scientist in the Dept. of Genetics and the Wyss Institute.
 His research interests include applications of synthetic biology to solving problems of security, identity, and data integrity at the molecular level.

+Steve's advisory roles include Healthcare Financial, Inc., the Harvard iLab, and the Technology and Public Purpose Project at the Harvard Kennedy School.

 Steve has received three degrees from MIT including a PhD from the MIT Media Lab for work in artificial intelligence, as an advisee of Prof. Marvin Minsky.
 He holds 5 patents.